KetchuppOfficial/Hash_Table/README.md

     !!!
 WARNING: if you want to use HT_Search to find a word, it must be of the size 32 + '\0' at the end (so, 33 characters in general).

-Because of fixating the length of strings that the hash table contain, there were also done some other changes in the code:
+Because of fixating the length of strings that the hash table contain, there were also made some other changes in the code:
 1) **len** field removed from **struct Node**;
 2) Measuring of a string length in **Add_Node** removed;
 3) **Insert_Word** doesn't put '\0' at the end of a string anymore;